videolan/x265/doc/reST/threading.rst

 The lookahead module of x265 (the lowres pre-encode which determines scene cuts and slice types) uses the thread pool to distribute the lowres cost analysis to worker threads.
-It follows the same wave-front pattern as the main encoder except it works in reverse-scan order.
+It will use bonded task groups to perform batches of frame cost estimates.

-The function slicetypeDecide() itself may also be performed by a worker thread if your system has enough CPU cores to make this a beneficial trade-off, else it runs within the context of the thread which calls the x265_encoder_encode().
+The function slicetypeDecide() itself is also be performed by a worker thread if your encoder has a thread pool, else it runs within the context of the thread which calls the x265_encoder_encode().

 SAO
 ===